Frank Yallop: Tampa Bay Mutiny (1996–1998)

 After a lengthy career in England, Yallop returned to North America in 1996, when he signed with Major League Soccer and was drafted 57th overall by the Tampa Bay Mutiny in the MLS Inaugural Player Draft.
+Week 23 of the season saw Frank Yallop win his first and only MLS Player of the Week award.
+This award was also the first for any Tampa Bay player.
+Tampa Bay would finish the inaugural MLS season with the best record, for which they'd retroactively be awarded the Supporter's Shield.
+However, in the playoffs Tampa would fall just short of reaching the first ever MLS Cup, losing in the Eastern Conference finals to eventual champions D.C.
+United.

 Yallop was given his only MLS All-Star honor with an appearance in the 1997 game, representing Tampa Bay on the Eastern Conference team.
+The 1997 MLS season saw Tampa slightly regress, finishing with the third best record overall, and second best in the East behind D.C.
+United.
+Tampa would make the playoffs for the second season in a row but would fall in the first round to the Columbus Crew.
+The 1998 season saw yet another regression, with Tampa Bay failing to quality for the playoffs.
+In the final match of his MLS career, Frank Yallop scored the game winner, which was his first goal of his MLS career.

-After three seasons with the Mutiny, in which he served as captain and started nearly every game, Yallop retired from professional soccer at the end of the 1998 season.
-He was released from the Mutiny due to MLS shrinking their foreign player limit from 5 to 4 players per team.
+After three seasons with the Mutiny, in which he served as captain and started nearly every game, Yallop retired from professional soccer.
+He was released from the Mutiny roster due to MLS shrinking their foreign player limit from 5 to 4 players per team.
 At the time of his retirement, Yallop was second on the team all-time in games played (88), games started (84), and minutes played (7,646).

 During the 1999 season the team lost Jan Eriksson and R.T.
 Moore to injury and retirement respectively.
-The Mutiny petitioned the league to sign Yallop, who was still participating in player drills and could resume his career, but the league denied the request.
+The Mutiny petitioned the league to sign Yallop, who was still participating in player drills and could resume his career, but the league denied the request and Yallop remained retired.